One of the most popular alternatives to roses out there is the Gardenia.

 - Lantana bushes

-The flowers and their wonderful scent make great bouquets.
+The white flowers and their wonderful scent make great bouquets.